Enterprise Resource Planning (ERP)

 Be careful with AI tools

-Because of the huge amount of qualitative user research I needed to involve so AI tool to analyze transcripts and float specific insights to the fore.
-In this case, some AI white boarding tooling was, just not there yet and resulted in a lot of rework.
+Because of the huge amount of qualitative user research I needed to involve some AI tooling to analyze transcripts and float specific insights to the fore.
+In this case, some AI white boarding tooling was not there yet, resulting in a lot of rework.
 I ended up with some summaries that contained hallucinations and made up information.
 Lesson learned, make sure you are using the right tools for the job.

 Joe Millea